What is Skraban-Deardorff Syndrome?

 Please come with us on our journey to make a difference.
 Will you make a gift to help fund the important research that is necessary to help these beautiful children and adults?

-In July 2022, Children’s Hospital of Philadelphia hosted the third bi-annual Skraban-Deardorff Syndrome Family Meeting.
+In July 2024, Children’s Hospital of Philadelphia hosted the fourth biennial Skraban-Deardorff Syndrome Family Meeting.
 Families joined from all over the world to meet, engage, and share information.
 Doctors and clinicians were available for questions and consultations and provided scientific and clinical updates from researchers.
 We will continue to develop events like this to expand our network and enable groundbreaking research for the benefit of our family members and for children worldwide.

 Ways to Give